 The Computer Science programme is therefore divided into Tracks, which represent groupings of research (i.e. the Research Component) with suitable modules forming the Taught Component.
 Each candidate will, as part of the initial application process including the formulation of the research proposal and individual study plan, identify one of the presently offered Tracks that is most closely aligned with the candidate’s research.
 These will generally coincide with major lines of research within the faculty and may change from time to time.

 Information Security is administratively retained as a Track, but has a special position in the overall structure described here as it is the only Track that has a dedicated degree programme.
 Generally, a candidate wishing to pursue studies in Information Security must, as part of the formulation of the application and concomitant research propopsal and individual study plan, decide whether the application is to be considered for the degree programme Ph.D. in Information Security, or whether this is to be pursued as a specialisation area within an overall Ph.D. in Computer Science.
 In the latter case, a candidate may elect to have the specialisation area (Track) mentioned as part of a Diploma Supplement as is the case for all other Tracks.

-Once a candidate has implicitly chosen a Track by virtue of the research topic (for a description of Tracks see section 7), this determines the Track-specific mandatory module as described in section 7.
+Once a candidate has implicitly chosen a Track by virtue of the research topic (for a description of Tracks described below), this determines the Track-specific mandatory module as described below.
 The Track to be followed must be noted in the application documentation.

 Candidates may change Tracks at any time; however, as this is only possible where the candidate changes the main research area, this must be approved by the candidate’s supervisor or supervisors.
 If the change of research area coincides with a change in supervisor, rules, procedures, and regulations for changes of supervisor must be followed and a suitably revised individual study plan must be submitted and approved.